🆚 OpenSearch vs. XML

 It is implemented as a linked XML file and was originally developed by Amazon to make it easier for other applications to integrate their search services.

-Extensible Markup Language (XML) is a markup language and file format for storing, transmitting, and reconstructing arbitrary data.
+Extensible Markup Language (XML) is a markup language and file format for storing, transmitting, and reconstructing structured data in a platform-independent way.

 Headquarters